ameasere/yubo1factor/vuln+exp.md

 as it works again (it might actually be the new metasploit update).

 I have also attached the screenshot of the dump_sms with the Yubo code.

+When you dump the sms, the file will be saved in your home directory.
+Simple open the file and search for a Yubo code (or more juicy things if you are trying to spy on their messages). [cat [dump] | grep "Yubo"].